 For the filling:

-- Sprinkle the jello powder on top and mix until it's completely dissolved.
+- Stir the juice collected in the bowl with half of the water (½ cup).
+Sprinkle 5 tablespoons strawberry jello powder on top and stir until it's completely dissolved.

-- Put the other half of water and cornstarch in a medium saucepan, mix until dissolved and put on the stove at medium heat.
+- Dissolve the other ½ cup of water and 3 tablespoons cornstarch in a medium saucepan and place over medium heat.

 - Put in the ice water bowl in the same saucepan if it fits or transfer the jello mixture to a medium bowl.
 I usually use the same bowl from the strawberry juice.